• Skip to primary navigation

 If you're looking for a little heat in your dish, then the ancho chile is a great option.

-This variety of chili pepper has a mild to moderate level of spice, making it a versatile ingredient that can be used in a wide range of recipes.
+This variety of chili pepper has a mild to moderate level of spice, making it a flexible ingredient that can be used in a wide range of recipes.

 Ancho chiles have a deep, rich flavor with notes of chocolate and coffee.